 “When a man has learned to let his mind alone so that is functions in the integrated and spontaneous way that is natural to it, he begins to show the special kind of ‘virtue’ or ‘power’ called Te.
-This is not virtue in the current [Western] sense of moral rectitude but in the older sense of effectiveness, as when one speaks of the healing virtue of a plant.”
-(Alan Watts, The Way of Zen, Ibid. p.
-25)
+This is not virtue in the current [Western] sense of moral rectitude but in the older sense of effectiveness, as when one speaks of the healing virtue of a plant.” — Alan Watts, The Way of Zen, p.
+25.

 The many arts of Zen are a direct reflection of Te, including ikebana (flower arranging), pottery, calligraphy, and landscape gardening.
 In all of these arts, one can see a naturalness and spontaneity reminiscent of nature itself.
 Thus, no ikebana arrangement is symmetrical, but has a tendril or two reaching out in a new direction.
 No thrown pot is smooth and even but has a flaw of two that imply the pot could have grown from the ground on its own.

-Creators in G>O>D would say that Taoism and Zen have the following strengths and Shortcominges: (Note: To some extent, this list repeats certain “pros” and “cons” that were mentioned earlier in this Essay.)
+Practitioners in Continuing Creation would say that Taoism and Zen have the following strengths and Shortcomings: (Note: To some extent, this list repeats certain “pros” and “cons” that were mentioned earlier in this Essay.)

 Shortcoming of Taoism — However, an unnecessary pantheon of conventional “gods” was eventually tacked on to Taoism, to increase its mass appeal.
-Lao Tsu became revered as the principal of the godly “immortals.”
-The immortalis lived on mountain tops or in grottoes.
-They can “run great distances at top speeds, diasppear, shrink themselves and shape-shift.”
-To serve the immortals, and to communicate with them, priests and monks were evolved, along with and temples and monasteries to house them.
-34
+Lao Tsu, the reputed author of the Tao Te Ching, became revered as the principal of this collection of godly “immortals.”
+The immortals lived on mountain tops or in grottoes.
+They could supposedly “run great distances at top speeds, disappear, shrink themselves and shape-shift.”
+To serve the immortals, and to communicate with them, later Taoism evolved priests and monks, along with and temples and monasteries to house them.
+36

 Strength of both Taoism and Zen – Since they view the universe (world) as growing rather than having been created, they are consistent with the science of evolution, and with the thrust of Continuing Creation.

-Shortcoming of both Taoism and Zen — Unlike the Book of G>O>D>, Taoism and Zen could not be informed about modern science, and were therefore unable to describe how the processes of G>O>D> actually work.
+Shortcoming of both Taoism and Zen — Unlike the Book of Continuing Creation, Taoism and Zen arose too early to be informed about modern science and were therefore unable to describe how the Processes of Creation actually work.
 This also limits Taoism and Zen’s conceptions of Progress.
 Nevertheless, there are remarkable parallels between Taoist philosophy and modern physics, which we discussed above.

 Strength of both Taoism and Zen – Even though both these spiritual paths arose long before the Earth was threatened by human overpopulation, pollution, environmental degradation, and global warming, they are still able to address the very early evidence of these problems, as we pointed in above when we discussed Tao Te Ching’s Chapter #39.

-Shortcoming of both Taoism and Zen — Is that they predated, and therefore are unable to benefit from, three modern developments in Morality: 1) the flowering of human rights in the Enlightenment; 2) modern scientific understanding of how the Processes of G>O>D> work, and 3) modern awareness that Earth’s biosphere as a whole also has “rights.”
-Of course, this is an shortcoming of all the world’s major religions.
+Shortcoming of both Taoism and Zen — They predated, and therefore are unable to benefit from, three modern developments in Morality: 1) the flowering of human rights in the Enlightenment; 2) modern scientific understanding of how the Processes of Continuing Creation work, and 3) modern awareness that Earth’s biosphere as a whole also has “rights.”
+Of course, this has been an early shortcoming of all the world’s major religions.

 Shortcoming of both Taoism and Zen — In China, issues of human relationship were the province of Confucianism, not Taoism.
 However, Taoism does advocate a “soft” laissez-faire kind of government, which would likely be conducive to freedom and individuality.
 The governing Master does not dictate or control, she shapes events as they flow through her hands.